eBPF-Research/libebpf/README.md

 ## extensions

-support load from a elf file, relocation on btf
+support load from a elf file, relocation on btf.

-compile:
+compile and generate btf info(need to install `pahole` first):

 ```sh
 make build-ext